AI-Unicamp/Benchmarking-SDGG-Models/README.md

 git clone https://github.com/AI-Unicamp/Benchmarking-SDGGModels-2-UV---NE.git
 ```

+## Step 1: Downloading Genea Datasets
+Download the Genea 2023 Train Dataset.
+To Get it you can use [our link of Goolgle Drive]() or you can use [the official web site of Genea 2023 in Zenodo](https://zenodo.org/records/8199133).
+ Copy the Genea Train directory in Benchmarking-SDGGModels-2-UV---NE Dataset directory.

 ## Step 2: Generating Unseen Voices
 If you dont want generate all voices, then you can download the datasets with [our link of Google Drive](https://drive.google.com/drive/folders/1MkpCmmM0C9dyS5w7wQXKg71UTUPhqbvO?usp=sharing).
 After download you have to put the directories in: